 (b) The jewels of Metropolitan Grand Officers (Plate No. 29) are composed of an emblem enclosed within a double circle on which the name of the Metropolitan Area, without any ornament, is to be engraved.
 The emblems are the same as those worn by the Officers of the Grand Lodge, except those of a Deputy Metropolitan Grand Master, and an Assistant Metropolitan Grand Master, which are described in Plate Nos.
 27 and 28, and those of such other Metropolitan Grand Officers as are described in Plate Nos.
-29a, 29b, 29c, 29d, 29e and 29f.
+29b, 29c, 29d, 29e and 29f and that of a Metropolitan Grand Learning and Development Officer which is the same as that of the Grand Orator.